-Not directly affected by leading Standards' rules: Some interviewed companies are not directly impacted by Standards' requirements since they either focus on data services or seek alternative routes to carbon monetization outside of established carbon standards:
+Not directly affected by leading standards' rules: Some interviewed companies are not directly impacted by standards' requirements since they either focus on data services or seek alternative routes to monetize carbon outside of established carbon standards:

-A focus on data service prevision (as accurate as possible carbon assessments) enables actors to shift certification burden to clients.
-The openness with respect to target Standards increases the client base and certification options.

-Setting up alternative certification to most common Standards by defining an ISO compliant approach (ISO 14064) for voluntary markets.
-Based on feedback from leading Standards, actors found the current approaches to constraining given the potential of their novel measurement technology.
+- A focus on data service provision (as accurate as possible carbon assessments) enables actors to shift certification burden to clients.
+Openness with respect to target standards increases the client base and certification options. - Setting up alternative certification to most common standards by defining an ISO-compliant approach (ISO 14064) for voluntary markets.
+Based on feedback from leading standards, actors found the current approaches too constraining given the potential of their novel measurement technology.
 Therefore, an alternative route to carbon monetization was sought.
-Still, discussion with Standards remains alive.
+Discussions with standards are still ongoing, however.